 NFL players have helped us to better understand the serious long-term consequences of concussions.
 One study examined the brains of deceased former NFL football players and found that 110 out of 111 brains had brain damage which has come to be known as Chronic Traumatic Encephalopathy (CTE).
 CTE is a progressive degenerative disease of the brain found in people with a history of repetitive brain trauma (often athletes).

 Leading Causes of Brain Injury

 The primary causes of brain injuries vary with age.
-For example, falls are the leading cause of brain injury among the elderly and being struck by or against an object is most prevalent in the 15-24 age group.
-The age groups at the highest risk of a traumatic brain injury are toddlers between the ages of 0 and 4 and teens from 15-19.
+For example, falls are the leading cause of brain injury among the elderly, and being struck by or against an object is most prevalent in the 15-24 age group.
+The age groups at the highest risk of traumatic brain injury are toddlers between the ages of 0 and 4 and teens from 15-19.
 For military personnel, blasts are the leading cause of TBI, and certain military duties — such as paratrooper — increase the risk of sustaining a TBI.